-You can reverse type 2 diabetes and will learn how in this article.
+You can reverse type 2 diabetes.
 Many don’t realize that diabetes is caused in part by mineral deficiencies and heavy metal and chemical toxicities.
-I want to discuss some of these little known causes of diabetes.
+I want to discuss some of these little known causes of diabetes in this article.

 Diabetes has grown to epidemic proportions and the latest statistics revealed by the US Centers for Disease Control (CDC) state that 29.1 million Americans have diabetes, or 9.3% of the population.